Services

 Feargal McCormack has been elected President of Chartered Accountants Ireland at its 130th Annual General Meeting in Belfast.

-He said: “At present the uncertainty around Brexit and the lack of a functioning Northern Ireland Executive are very challenging.
+He said: “At present the uncertainty around Brexit and the lack of a functioning Executive are very challenging.
 Put plainly, businesses are unlikely to make significant investment decisions in an uncertain environment.
 This uncertainty is putting jobs, economic growth and prosperity are at stake.

 “We have recently acknowledged the 20th Anniversary of the Good Friday/ Belfast Agreement which attempted to draw a line under the past and to set a vision for the future based on partnership, equality and mutual respect.